tytydraco/yessleep/out/My_Teeth_Went_Missing_And_The_Worms_That_Replaced_Them_Know_All_Of_Our_Secrets.md

 ^*lily* ^*wallace,* ^*the* ^*old* ^*woman* ^*down* ^*at* ^*the* ^*end* ^*of* ^*the* ^*hall* ^*is* ^*spying* ^*on* ^*everyone.*

-"Everyone knows that," I say, but it comes out as *'ebry-un knows at.'*
+"Everyone knows that," I say, but it comes out all gummy and wrong.

 ^*but* ^*did* ^*you* ^*know* ^*she* ^*looks* ^*through* ^*your* ^*trash?*